AimeeWen1992/Learning-C/Types;Calcuations;Expressions/readme.md

-#Practice
-For practice types; calculations; expressions in C lanugage
+# For practice types; calculations; expressions in C lanugage